Scorsese Baby Daddy: Music and lyrics

 "Scorsese Baby Daddy" is a psychedelic rock song, containing a groovy guitar rhythm and elements of soul music.
 Rob Sheffield of Rolling Stone describes the composition as "steamy Eighties-style cheese-rock", whereas Craig Jenkins of Vulture writes that it recalls the "shouty, washed-out abandon of 2010s indie rock".
 Adding to his description, Jenkins notes that fervent fans of singer-songwriter Melanie Martinez compare the song's musical style to that of her 2023 album Portals (2023).
 "Scorsese Baby Daddy" was written by SZA alongside its producers Tyler Johnson and Michael Uzowuru.
 SZA's vocal performance is melodic, and her loudness occasionally overpowers that of the instrumental.

-In the lyrics, SZA uses the Martin Scorsese reference to portray herself as a woman who loves danger and drama.
-She alludes to a specific character archetype present throughout his films: criminals who are emotionally unstable or violent.
-The line "Scorsese baby daddy" refers to her desire to find a boyfriend who reminds her of those characters.
-Later in the song, she sings about wanting to have his children: "I would pretend to do my favorite man, he'd call me tasty ...
+The lyrics are about wanting a boyfriend whose personality is similar to that of various men from Scorsese's filmography.
+SZA alludes to a specific character archetype present throughout his films: emotionally unstable or violent criminals.
+Matt Mitchell of Paste cited Travis Bickle from Taxi Driver (1976) and Max Cady from Cape Fear (1991) as examples.
+Depicting herself as a danger-loving woman, SZA sings that she is addicted to the drama that comes with having a boyfriend similar to such characters.
+She fantasizes about having children with him: "I would pretend to do my favorite man, he'd call me tasty ...
 Period’s late again, I wonder if I cooked a baby."

 Whether or not SZA should control her base urges is also explored in the song.
-In some lines, she decides to let her emotional instability and recklessness consume her: "I rolled up all my problems / And then I smoked about it / I could've called my mom up / I'd rather f*ck about it."
-SZA tells the subject of the song to let her "crash out", an African American Vernacular English phrase that means to have a mental breakdown.
+In some lines, she decides to let her emotional instability and recklessness consume her: "I could've called my mom up / I'd rather f*ck about it."
+She sings about rolling up and smoking a cigarette to destress from her problems.
+SZA tells the subject of the song that she is about to "crash out", an African American Vernacular English phrase that means to have a mental breakdown, and to not stop her from doing so.
 In other lyrics, she considers changing her possibly self-destructive behavior, saying "one day, I'll understand all that it takes to be a lady."